-The purpose of the Mercer Public Library is to provide all of its customers with carefully selected tools and other materials to aid the customer in the pursuit of education, information, research, pleasure, and the creative use of leisure time.
+The purpose of the Mercer Public Library is to provide all of its customers with carefully selected books, audiovisual materials, and other items to aid the customer in the pursuit of education, information, research, pleasure, and the creative use of leisure time.

-Because of the volume of publishing, as well as the limitations of budget and space, the library must have a selection policy with which to meet community interests and needs.
+Because of the volume of publishing and the limitations of budget and space, the library must have a selection policy to meet community interests and needs.
 The materials selection/collection development policy is used by the library staff in the selection of materials and also serves to acquaint the general public with the principles of selection.

 The Library Bill of Rights and The Freedom to Read Statement (see Appendix) have been endorsed by the Mercer Public Library Board of Trustees and are integral parts of the policy.

 The ultimate responsibility for selection of library materials rests with the library director, who operates within the framework of the policies determined by the Mercer Public Library Board of Trustees.
 This responsibility may be shared with other members of the library staff.
 However, because the director must be available to answer to the library board and the general public for actual selections made, the director has the authority to reject or select any item contrary to the recommendations of the staff.

 The Mercer Public Library serves all residents of and visitors to the Mercer community, regardless of age, political or social views, gender (including gender expression), sexuality, race, ethnicity, or country of origin.
 The Library further recognizes its patrons may have diverse backgrounds, cultural heritages, interests, political views, and social values.
 The Mercer Public Library works to build a collection to meet the needs of all members of this community.
 The main points considered in the selection of materials, in no order of importance, include:

 - insight into human and social conditions

 - suitability of subject and style for the intended audience

 - present and potential relevance to community needs and interest

 - ability to stimulate intellectual and social development